clownix/cloonix/xdoc/doc/clients.rst

 Such access is very usefull to test network solutions on guests without any unwanted network debug access on the device under test.

-This tool is a way to launch root commands into a kvm guest.
+This tool is a way to launch root commands into a kvm or crun guest.
 The way to use it is similar to the ssh::

     cloonix_ssh nemo vm_name